Background pattern

 Consult your doctor or pharmacist before starting to take Zyloric

-• if you have an acute attack of gout.
+• if you are having an acute attack of gout.

 • if you have or have had any kidney or liver disease.

-• if you are taking or will start taking any medication for heart disease or high blood pressure.
+• if you are taking or are going to start taking any medicine for heart disease or high blood pressure.

-• if you notice that you bruise more easily than before or if you have a sore throat or other signs of an infection.
+• if you notice that you bruise more easily than before or if you get a sore throat or other signs of infection.

-• if a skin rash, peeling of the skin, blisters, or sores on the lips or in the mouth, throat, nose, genitals, and conjunctivitis (red and swollen eyes), wheezing (whistling), palpitations, or chest tightness occur: THESE SYMPTOMS MAY INDICATE THAT YOU ARE ALLERGIC TO ZYLORIC.
-Suspend your treatment and contact your doctor immediately.
+• if a skin rash, peeling of the skin, blisters, or ulcers on the lips or in the mouth, throat, nose, genitals, and conjunctivitis (puffy and red eyes), wheezing (whistling), palpitations, or chest tightness, loss of consciousness occur: THESE SYMPTOMS MAY INDICATE THAT YOU ARE ALLERGIC TO ZYLORIC.
+Stop treatment and contact your doctor immediately.

-Severe skin reactions that can be life-threatening (Stevens-Johnson syndrome and toxic epidermal necrolysis) with the use of Zyloric initially appear as red, circular spots or patches, often with a central blister.
+Life-threatening skin rashes (Stevens-Johnson syndrome and toxic epidermal necrolysis) with the use of Zyloric, initially appear as red, circular spots or patches, often with a central blister.

-If you develop Stevens-Johnson syndrome or toxic epidermal necrolysis with the use of Zyloric, you should not use this medication again at any time.
+If you develop Stevens-Johnson syndrome or toxic epidermal necrolysis with the use of Zyloric, you should not use this medicine again at any time.

 • High fever.

-• Pain in the joints or painful swelling of the ankles, armpits, or neck.
+• Pain in the joints or painful swelling of the groin, armpits, or neck.

 • Nausea or vomiting (which may be bloody).